What is “at-will” employment?

 Less important in New Jersey, but still worthy of note, are federal laws that are similar to the LAD.
 These include Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act, and the Americans with Disabilities Act.
 Information on these laws is found here.
 [Link]

 The most prominent difference between the federal and state discrimination laws lies in the remedies that they provide.
 Unlike the federal laws, the LAD has no cap on the amount of money damages that are recoverable by a plaintiff and provides for larger attorney’s fee recovery by successful plaintiffs.
+Therefore, New Jersey State Court tends to be the preferred forum of plaintiffs.

 Other exceptions to the at-will employment doctrine are the whistleblower laws.
 The New Jersey law is the Conscientious Employee Protection Act (CEPA), which prohibits an employer from retaliating against an employee who discloses, objects to, or refuses to participate in conduct that she reasonably believes to be illegal, fraudulent or in violation of public policy, or which affects public safety or patient care.
 As with the LAD, liberal damages and attorney’s fee remedies are available to successful plaintiffs.
 [Link to additional info re CEPA/Whistleblower]